kragen/dercuano/markdown/btree-ropes.md

 kilobytes per second.
 Although at this scale this is 12 times faster than the O(*N*²) native-Lua implementation, it’s still ridiculously slow, and three times slower than when I wasn’t using an explicit stack.
+For perspective, this takes about the same time, with 1000 times as many iterations:

+    macrope = require 'macrope'
+    function doit(N)
+        s = 0
+        for i = 1, N do s = s + i end
+        s = tostring(s)
+        return s
+    end
+    =doit(100*1000*1000)

-Building the same string this way instead gets a further 5×
+Building the same string this way instead gets a further 5× speedup:
-speedup:

     macrope = require 'macrope'
     N = 10000